Operation Brevity: Background

-In early September 1940, the Italian 10th Army based in Libya conducted the Italian invasion of Egypt and three months later, the British and Commonwealth troops of the Western Desert Force began a counter-offensive, codenamed Operation Compass.
+In early September 1940, the Italian 10th Army based in Libya conducted the Italian invasion of Egypt, and three months later the British and Commonwealth troops of the Western Desert Force began a counter-offensive, codenamed Operation Compass.
 In two months, the British advanced 500 mi, occupying the Italian province of Cyrenaica and destroying the 10th Army.
 The advance was halted in February 1941 due to supply shortages and because priority had been given to the Battle of Greece.
 Renamed XIII Corps and reorganised under HQ Cyrenaica Command (CYRCOM), the troops of the former Western Desert Force adopted a defensive posture.
 Over the next few months, HQ Cyrenaica lost its commander, Lieutenant-General Sir Henry Maitland Wilson, followed by the 2nd New Zealand Division and the 6th Australian Division when they were sent to Greece in Operation Lustre.
-The 7th Armoured Division, with virtually no serviceable tanks left, was also withdrawn and sent to the Nile Delta for rest and refitting.
-Wilson was replaced by Lieutenant-General Philip Neame; parts of the 2nd Armoured Division and 9th Australian Division were deployed to Cyrenaica but both formations were inexperienced, ill-equipped and in the case of the 2nd Armoured Division, well under strength, after detachments to Greece.
+The 7th Armoured Division, with virtually no serviceable tanks left, was also withdrawn to the Nile Delta for rest and refitting.
+Wilson was replaced by Lieutenant-General Philip Neame; parts of the 2nd Armoured Division and 9th Australian Division were deployed to Cyrenaica but both formations were inexperienced, ill-equipped and, in the case of the 2nd Armoured Division, well under strength after detachments to Greece.